mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

 TxSummaryUnblindingData: Vec~UnmaskedAmount~ inputs
 TxSummaryUnblindingData: Vec~TxOutUnblindingData~ outputs
 TxOutUnblindingData: UnmaskedAmount amount
-TxOutUnblindingData: Option<PublicAddress> address
+TxOutUnblindingData: Option~PublicAddress~ address
 ```

+Strictly speaking, the `TxSummaryUnblindingData` is not part of the MobileCoin network's protocol rules,
+it's rather a detail of the hardware wallets, and they might choose not to use this schema and do their
+own thing.
+However, it is useful as a proof of concept, to validate that the `TxSummary` design does
+actually achieve the goals we set out.
+This at least provides a starting point for hardware wallet projects.

 # Drawbacks
 [drawbacks]: #drawbacks

 The main reason not to do this is that it somewhat increases the complexity of transaction validation.
+It introduces more types and more schemas, and they have only niche use-cases.

 It is also inelegant in that we hash a bunch of information into the extended message (by hashing the `TxPrefix`),
-and then we hash it again via the `TxSummary`, because the `TxSummary` contains some of this information duplicated.
+and then we hash it again via the `TxSummary`.
+The `TxSummary` contains much of the same information as the `TxPrefix`.

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 Although doing this increases the complexity of transaction validation, not doing it considerably increases
-the complexity of hardware wallet implementation and could delay the ship date of hardware wallet support.
+the complexity of hardware wallet implementation and could delay the ship date of practical hardware wallet support.

 Although it is inelegant to hash a bunch of stuff a second time, in practical terms, the cost of doing this is very low.